Graduate Scholarship Applications & Information

 If you have any questions about completing these forms, please contact the Financial Aid Office at email@example.com (570) 348-6225.

 Scholarship selection results will be emailed in May.
-Scholarships are available for use beginning Fall semesters; they may only be used to defray the cost of tuition for Marywood courses.
+Scholarships are applicable to the fall 2020 and spring 2021 semesters only.
+Funds may only be used to defray the cost of tuition for Marywood courses and not fees.

 Students awarded graduate assistantships for the academic year who accept those positions are not eligible to receive scholarship awards as well.